abarr/ref_data/README.md

 `MyRefData.get/2`

 When given a key and a switch you are able to disable data by passing in a list of values to disable.
-YOu can also pass in `:raw` and get back the data directly from memory.
+You can also pass in `:raw` and get back the data directly from memory.

 ```elixir